 [Section 174AB inserted by No. 42 of 2004 s.
 128.]

 174AC.
-WorkCover WA’s right of subrogation
+WorkCover WA’s right of subrogation in some cases

 If WorkCover WA has paid, or is liable to pay, from the General Account an amount as compensation for which an employer is liable under this Act, WorkCover WA is subrogated to any right of the employer and any insurer of the employer to recover any amount from any other person in respect of that payment (had the payment been made by the employer or insurer), whether the right arises by way of liability for contribution, apportionment of liability or otherwise.